abhiTronix/vidgear/README.md

 > *PiGear is similar to CamGear but made to support various Raspberry Pi Camera Modules *(such as [OmniVision OV5647 Camera Module][OV5647-picam] and [Sony IMX219 Camera Module][IMX219-picam])*.*

-PiGear provides a flexible multi-threaded wrapper around complete [**picamera**][picamera] python library to interface with these modules correctly, and also grants the ability to exploit its various parameters like `brightness, saturation, sensor_mode, etc.` effortlessly.
+PiGear provides a flexible multi-threaded wrapper around complete [`picamera`][picamera] python library to interface with these modules correctly, and also grants the ability to exploit its various parameters like `brightness, saturation, sensor_mode, etc.` effortlessly.

-Best of all, PiGear API provides excellent Error-Handling with features like a threaded internal timer that keeps active track of any frozen threads and handles hardware failures/frozen threads robustly thereby will exit safely if any failure occurs.
-So now if someone accidentally pulled your Raspi-camera module cable out when you're running PiGear API in your script, instead of going into possible kernel panic/frozen threads, this API will exit safely to save resources.
+Best of all, PiGear API provides excellent error-handling with features like a **Threaded Internal Timer** - that keeps active track of any frozen-threads/hardware-failures robustly, and exit safely if it does occur.
+So now if someone accidentally pulls Camera module cable out, when you're running PiGear API in your script, instead of going into possible kernel panic or frozen threads, this API will exit safely to save resources.

-**Code to open Picamera stream with variable parameters in PiGear API:**
+**Code to open picamera stream with variable parameters in PiGear API:**

 ```python
 # import required libraries